DexterInd/GoPiGo3/docs/source/tutorials-basic/buzzer.rst

 Setting variables
 =================

-For playing *"Twinkle Twinkle Little Star"* song, we need to have a sequence of musical notes that describe this song.
+To play the *"Twinkle Twinkle Little Star"* song, we need to have a sequence of musical notes that describe this song.
 We're encoding the musical notes into a list (called ``twinkle``) of strings, where each string represents a musical note.

 .. code-block:: python